 Thousands of women have filed transvaginal mesh lawsuits already to get what they deserve from the 31+ manufacturers who irresponsibly released a dangerous product into the marketplace.
 These manufacturers must be accountable and if you or a loved one has been injured, you must be made whole.

-To learn more about how to stand up for your rights or for help in filing your own transvaginal mesh lawsuit, contact the Law Offices of Jeffrey S. Glassman today.
+To learn more about how to stand up for your rights or for help in filing your own transvaginal mesh lawsuit, contact Jeffrey Glassman Injury Lawyer today.
 Our experienced Boston transvaginal mesh lawyers will evaluate your case for free to determine if you have a potential claim based on transvaginal mesh.